Find Your Perfect Wood Product

 • Common Name(s): Birdseye maple, bird’s eye maple

-• Botanical Designation: Not a distinct species of maple; considered a growth/grain anomaly.
+• Botanical Designation: Birdseye maple is not a distinct species of maple; considered a growth/grain anomaly.
 Although rare exceptions exist, birdseye maple is almost exclusively harvested from hard maple (Acer saccharum).

 • Distribution: Northeastern North America